 The smoothed gradient estimate is recovered when $\nu $ is the standard Gaussian measure and taking $\nu = \sum_{k=1}^p \delta_{e_k}/p $ covers the finite differences estimate.
-As detailed in the next subsection, an interesting framework is to use measures $\nu$ that evolve through time and put different weights on the different directions.
+As detailed in the next subsection, an interesting framework is to use a measure $\nu$ that evolves through time and put different weights on the different directions.
 As stated in the following proposition, when the function $f$ is $L$-smooth, i.e., $\nabla f$ is $L$-Lipschitz, the bias of the gradient estimate \eqref{cond:grad_NEW2} is of order $ h$ and thus satisfies Assumption \ref{cond:biased_grad}.